typetools/guava/README-typetools.md

 To update to a newer version of the upstream library
 ----------------------------------------------------

+First, update to use the latest Checker Framework by editing file `guava/pom.xml`.
+Ensure that type-checking succeeds.

 Check for a release at
   https://github.com/google/guava/releases
 .
 If there has been one since the last time this repository was pulled,